umbraco/UmbracoDocs/Fundamentals/Data/Dictionary-Items/index.md

 2. Locate the Dictionary Item (or group) you want to copy in the section tree.
 3. Right-click the item.
 4. Select **Export...**.
-5. Decide whether you want to also include decendants.
+5. Decide whether you want to also include descendants.
 6. Click **Export**.

 This will download a `.udt` file which you can use to import the Dictionary items on another Umbraco website.